Scholarships for Business Students

 - Scholarships for student participation in programs, case challenges, workshops focused on international/global business

 Since 2002, the GE Study Abroad Scholarship Program has helped more than 85 students study across the globe.
-We are excited to collaborate with the Eversource Energy Chair to expand our scholarship opportunities for students eager to engage their world through experiential global learning.
+We are excited to collaborate with the Eversource Energy Chair in Business Ethics to expand our scholarship opportunities for students eager to engage their world through experiential global learning.

 Tips for Finding Scholarships